EOSC-CZ/sablona-dokumentace/en/technical-documentation/information-management.md

 # Data identification

-- *Indicate how persistent identifiers are assigned and used.*
+- *Describe how persistent identifiers are assigned and used, what are the conventions for unique PID generation.
+Indicate how is the identifier system adequate for current and future repository needs (for foreseeable number of objects etc.)*
+- *Indicate how repository provides a complete list of assigned identifiers. (optional)*
-- *Describe how repository maintains a persistent way of proper citation (persistent URLs).*
+- *Describe how repository maintains a persistent way of proper citation (persistent URLs), address linking or resolving services in use etc.*